oakes/java-assignments/2.4-file-io-continued/README.md

 ## Requirements

 * Create a `Country` class to store both the name and abbreviation
-* Read and parse the "countries.txt" file into an `HashMap<String, ArrayList<Country>>` where the key is the first letter of the country name.
+* Read and parse the "countries.txt" file into an `HashMap<String, ArrayList<Country>>` where the key is the first letter of the country name and the value is a list of countries whose names start with that letter.
 * Ask the user to type a letter
 * Save an "X_countries.txt" file, where X is the letter they typed, which only lists the countries starting with that letter